MemeTao/Amf-test/README.md

 This sample requires the [Windows 11 SDK (10.0.22000.194)](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) to compile.
 Neither are required to run the sample once you have a binary.
 The minimum verison of Windows 10 required to run the sample is build 17134.

-## how to run
+## How to run
 * First, compile project using vs2022 (double click Win32CaptureSample.sln)
-* Second, open test-video.mp4, try to adjust the video player size to 1280X720 (The closer the better)
+* Second, open *test-video.mp4*, try to adjust the video player size to 1280X720 (The closer the better)
 * Double click Win32CaptureSample.exe and select the video player window by click 'windows' drop-down box
 ![image](https://github.com/user-attachments/assets/9a159a93-e60a-4076-a735-11ed2a4fb0a6)
 And it will start running：